yyyaoyuan/SHDA/README.md

 8. [SVMt](https://www.csie.ntu.edu.tw/~cjlin/libsvm/) (Support Vector Machine) [8]
 9. NNt (a Simple Neural Network)

-In addition, we have open-sourced up our noise generation codes in the Noise_Generation folder.
+In addition, we have open-sourced our noise generation codes in the Noise_Generation folder.

 # Datasets